sksvineeth/Abstractive-Extractive-Research-Article-Summarization/README.md

 ```
 #### Author Generated Highlights
 ```
-['We quantified the effect of four wrist postures during tapping on resulting finger and wrist muscle stress (including both active and passive component)', ' Neutral wrist posture was the optimal option among four tested wrist postures when all muscles were considered', ' Extensor muscles exhibited higher muscle stresses than flexors', ' Wrist extensors stress remained higher than 4',
+[' Quantified the effect of four wrist postures during tapping on resulting finger and wrist muscle stress (including both active and passive component)', ' Neutral wrist posture was the optimal option among four tested wrist postures when all muscles were considered', ' Extensor muscles exhibited higher muscle stresses than flexors', ' Wrist extensors stress remained higher than 4',